goginenirakesh5-stack/Portfolio/README.md

 * **Skills** - Technical skills with animated progress bars
 * **Projects** - Featured projects with interactive cards
 * **Contact** - Contact form and social links

+## 🌐 Hosting & Domain Setup

+### GitHub Pages (Free)

+Your portfolio is automatically hosted on GitHub Pages.
+To enable:

+1. Go to repository Settings → Pages
+2. Select branch: `main` and folder: `/ (root)`
+3. Your site will be live at: `https://goginenirakesh5-stack.github.io/Portfolio/`

+### Custom Domain Setup

+To use your own domain (e.g., `yourname.com`):

+1. **Purchase a domain** from providers like:
+   - Namecheap
+   - GoDaddy
+   - Google Domains
+   - Cloudflare

+2. **Follow the setup guide**: See [DOMAIN_SETUP.md](DOMAIN_SETUP.md) for detailed instructions

+3. **Quick steps**:
+   - Edit `CNAME` file with your domain
+   - Configure DNS records at your registrar
+   - Enable custom domain in GitHub Pages settings
+   - Wait for SSL certificate (24-48 hours)

+**Benefits of custom domain:**
+- ✅ Professional appearance
+- ✅ Better for client presentations
+- ✅ Improved SEO
+- ✅ Brand recognition
+- ✅ Free SSL certificate (HTTPS)

 ## 📄 License